Baltic maritime trade (c. 1400–1800)

 Baltic maritime trade began in the Late Middle Ages and continued to develop into the early modern period.
 During this time, ships carrying goods from the Baltic and North Sea passed along the Øresund, or the Sound, connecting areas like the Gulf of Finland to the Skagerrak.
 Over a period of 400 years, maritime powers in the east and west struggled to control these markets and the trade routes between them.
-The Baltic trading system of this era can be explained as beginning with the Hanseatic League and ending with the Great Nordic War.
+The Baltic trading system of this era can be explained as beginning with the Hanseatic League and ending with the Great Northern War.

 Era of the German Hanse

 In the second half of the 14th century, the Hanseatic League dominated the trading organization in the Baltic.
+After the Treaty of Stralsund was signed in 1370, it reached the height of its influence.
 The Hanse originated in what is currently northern Germany and Westphalia and held many associations with merchants from these areas.
 In its prime, the Hanseatic League consisted of around 200 cities and towns and stretched from Reval in the east to Kampen in the west.
 The long-lasting success of the Hanseatic trading system can be attributed to Northern Europe’s many rivers and roads that connected German markets and cities to the ports in the Baltic Sea.

 Lübeck

 The city of Lübeck served as the starting point of the Hanseatic trading system.
 Merchant families from this area began to settle along the Wendish and Pomeranian coast.
-Merchants from Lübeck and the Wendish coastal towns specialized in the trading of high-quality western goods, like cloth, spices, and wines, for minerals and products from the north and east.
+Merchants from Lübeck and the Wendish coastal towns specialized in the trading of high-quality western goods, like cloth, spices, and alcohol, for minerals and products from the north and east.
 These included: